daleao/sdv/Professions/README.md

 - Removing the Slime's hat will dismiss it, turning it back into a wild Slime.
 Any held items will be permanently lost when dismissed, so be careful to retrieve all items beforehand!

 **Slime Breeding:**
-- Every Slime is assigned an IV (Individual Value) between 0 and 10 for each of Attack, Defense and Health.
+- Every Slime is assigned an IV (Individual Value) between 0 and 5 for each of Attack, Defense and Health.
-- IVs grant a multiplicative bonus to the corresponding stat (x2 at 10).
+- IVs grant a multiplicative bonus to the corresponding stat (x2 at 5).
 - First-generation Slimes (hatched from eggs) are born with a random IV between 0 and 2.
-- IVs can be increased by breeding; when a baby Slime is born, it inherits each base stat from a random parent, and IVs are picked from a normal distribution peaking at 1 value higher than the parent's.
-This guarantees that IVs will eventually converge to 10 after several generations.
+- IVs can be increased by breeding; when a baby Slime is born, it inherits each base stat from a random parent, and IVs are picked from a normal distribution peaking at 2 values higher than the parent's.
+This guarantees that IVs will eventually converge to max after a few generations.
 - Baby Slime stats are inherited independently of color; any Slime color can be raised effectively to maximum stats.
 - Special Gold and Prismatic Slime variants can only be obtained by [breeding](https://stardewvalleywiki.com/Slime_Hutch#Mating_Color_Results):
     - Gold Slime variant can be bred by aiming for RGB(255, 215, 0), also known as HTML Gold.
     - Prismatic Slime variant can be bred at a low chance when breeding a White Slime RGB(230+, 230+, 230+).
+- This is a power gamer feature.
+Most users can ignore this and still have a good time.

 **Colored Item Drops:**
 - If this profession is prestiged, a colored Slime Ball will always drop one random item of the same corresponding color from the game's color-based [Dyeing List](https://stardewvalleywiki.com/Dyeing).
 This requires that the Slime Ball's color be within a 10 chroma-value range of the dye color, which may also require some intelligent [breeding](https://stardewvalleywiki.com/Slime_Hutch#Mating_Color_Results).